 No matter what, the objective is always the same.
-Which is to identify if a product or technique infringes on any of the claims in issued patents or pending patent applications.
+This is to identify if a product or technique infringes on any claims in issued patents or pending patent applications.
 It helps determine whether your product or method infringes on existing patents, regardless of whether the product or process exists or is still in development (or is just an idea).
-Ultimately, an FTO search enables an inventor or corporation to determine in advance whether a patent exists for a product or procedure that is identical to their own.
+Ultimately, an FTO search enables an inventor or corporation to determine in advance whether a patent exists for a product or procedure identical to their own.
 One can obtain freedom to operate by developing a wholly original technology, invalidating or opposing relevant patents, or licensing or acquiring the rights to the patent(s) their technology infringes.

 The following procedures are commonly involved in an evaluation of an FTO:

-When a company plans to create and sell a new product, a big danger, especially in technological sectors with extensive patenting, is that commercialization may be stopped by a competitor holding a patent for a technology incorporated into the product.
+When a company plans to create and sell a new product, a significant danger, especially in technological sectors with extensive patenting, is that commercialization may be stopped by a competitor holding a patent for a technology incorporated into the product.
 This is why, at an early stage, many companies strive to guarantee their “freedom to operate,” i.e., to ensure that the commercial manufacturing, marketing, and usage of their new product, process, or service does not infringe on the IP rights of others.

 IIPRD offers a proven competence in conducting such Freedom-to-Operate (FTO) search and delivering relevant results with an exclusive section for Key Feature Mapping.
-IIPRD has been regularly supporting large High-technology and Pharmaceutical Clients for FTO searches in geographies such as EP, UK, US, CA, and India, among other geographies for which our team utilizes the best-Paid Patent and Non-Patent databases for conducting the searches.
+IIPRD has been regularly supporting large High-technology and Pharmaceutical Clients for FTO searches in geographies such as EP, UK, US, CA, and India, among other landscapes for which our team utilizes the best-Paid Patent and Non-Patent databases for conducting the searches.